cuongthieu-itme/e-learning/README.md

-# Ecommerce
+# E-Learning Platform

-Welcome to the Ecommerce Project, a modern and fully functional eCommerce platform built using Next.js, TypeScript, and Tailwind CSS.
-This platform allows users to browse products, manage their shopping cart, and securely complete purchases.
-It also includes an Admin Dashboard for managing products, orders, and user data.
+Welcome to the E-Learning Platform, a modern and fully functional educational platform built using Next.js, TypeScript, and Tailwind CSS.
+This platform allows users to browse courses, explore topics, and engage with educational content.
+It also includes an Admin Dashboard for managing courses, topics, lectures, and user data.

 ## Features

 - **User Authentication**: User registration, login, and authentication mechanisms to ensure secure access.
-- **Product Management**: Add, edit, delete, and view products with comprehensive details.
+- **Course Management**: Browse, search, and filter courses with comprehensive details.
-- **Shopping Cart**: Add products to the cart, update quantities, and proceed to checkout.
+- **Course Topics**: Explore various topics within courses, including randomly featured topics.
-- **Admin Dashboard**: Manage products, orders, coupons and users through an intuitive administrative interface.
+- **Admin Dashboard**: Manage courses, topics, lectures, and users through an intuitive administrative interface.

 ## Technologies Used